Donna008/wdd130finalproject/README.md

 Jul 6: added a slideshow in home page.
 Jul 8: added a Blog page.
 Also, added a registration pag!
 Jul 15: added a gallery page.
+Jul 16: create a new home page, added some text--clearfy what is the website work.